nicolas-van/steelseries/README.md

 ### The old school way

-Download this code at https://unpkg.com/steelseries .
+Download the code at https://unpkg.com/steelseries .

 ## Documentation